Email Print

 • I set my crock pot to 12 hours and let it cook overnight, or all day if I start it early in the morning.

-• When the broth is finished, I let it cool a little and settle and I take a small measuring cup and skim off some of the fat on the top.
+**When the soup is finished, I let it cool a little and settle and I take a small measuring cup and skim off some of the fat on the top.
 Remember you added butter so there will be some fat.
-If this does not bother you then leave it.
+If this does not bother you then leave it; you can also discard some of the fat if you let the broth sit in the fridge overnight in the bowl.
+The fat will rise and harden on the top and you can lift it off.

 You can find us at your local Mariano’s in the frozen food section!